Xetibo/ReSet-Doc/sections/result/dbus.typ

         "/org/Xetibo/ReSet/Daemon", // The DBus object path where the daemon exists Duration::from_millis(100),
     );
-    // The returntype of this DBus method
+    // The return type of this DBus method
     // The error is necessary as a call to DBus can also fail let res: Result<(), Error> =
         proxy.method_call(